 We know that the Hotel advertised dances and we have two copies of event notices.
 The one on the right below shows that the dances continued until 3 a.m.
 Click on the thumbnail on the left below to see the other notice.Ernest Percy Weatherhead.

-In 1915 the Thornbury Rifle Club had its range at the Castle Temperance Hotel.
+The Trade Directories of 1912 and 1915 show that the Thornbury Rifle Club had its range at the Castle Temperance Hotel.

 The Temperance Hotel remained in existence until 1919 by which time the Temperance Movement having met its more moderate aspirations gradually petered out and the building was replaced by the cinema called ‘The Picture House‘.